laipn/company-fit/README.md

 Hypothesis 3: When choose leaders, bad (or immoral) leaders have a [selective](https://en.wikipedia.org/wiki/Natural_selection) advantage.
 Hypothesis 4: People are typically worse leaders than they outwardly portray.
 Power structures either allow or force the facade to be dropped.

-Note that the hypotheses influencess the [Leadership Culture](#leadership-culture) section of this document.
-It's also possible that all are correct.
+Note that the correct hypothesis influences the [Leadership Culture](#leadership-culture) section of this document.
+It's also possible that all are to some degree correct.

 > [!TODO]
 > Find some relevant studies.
 Figure out the most likely hypothesis.